Can I feed my dog rice and chicken every day? – What should dogs eat?

 Final Thoughts

-If you are adamant about feeding your dog a “human” food diet, I will get a list of foods to avoid from your vet and a list of foods your vet suggests you add to your dog’s diet.
+If you are adamant about feeding your dog a “human” food diet, I would get a list of foods to avoid from you vet and get a list of foods your vet suggests you add to your dog’s diet.